balcortex/100_days_code_web_development/README.md

 ## Day 125 - 2024/01/29

 Today I learned about the overflow property.
 If the content is too big to fit the element, you can select its behavior, like adding scrollbars or clipping the content.

+## Day 126 - 2024/01/30

+Today I learned about three advanced CSS selectors: the child, the adjacent sibling, and the general sibling combinators.